pvlib/pvlib-python/docs/sphinx/source/contributing.rst

 location of a test failure.
 As described in :ref:`code-style`, pvlib code does not use ``print`` or ``logging`` calls, and this also applies to the test suite (with rare exceptions).

-New unit test code should be placed in the corresponding test module in the pvlib/test directory.

 pvlib-python contains 3 "layers" of code: functions, PVSystem/Location, and ModelChain.
 Contributors will need to add tests that correspond to